aws-amplify/amplify-js/media/storage_guide.md

 ## Installation

-For Web development, regardless of framework, `aws-amplify` provides core Auth APIs
+For Web development, regardless of framework, `aws-amplify` provides core Storage APIs:

 ```
 npm install aws-amplify
 ```

-On React app, we have provided some helpful components in `aws-amplify-react`
+On React app, helpful components are provided in `aws-amplify-react`:

 ```
 npm install aws-amplify-react
 ```

-In React Native development, we package core APIs and components into one `aws-amplify-react-native`
+In React Native development, core APIs and components are packaged into `aws-amplify-react-native`

 ```
 npm install aws-amplify-react-native
 ```

 ## Configuration

+The default implementation of the Storage module leverages Amazon S3.

 You are required to pass in an Amazon Cognito Identity Pool ID so that the library can retrieve base credentials for a user even in an UnAuthenticated state.
-AWS Amplify also require the AWS S3 bucket.
+AWS Amplify also requires an Amazon S3 bucket.
 Amazon Cognito Identity Pool requires to have access to Amazon S3 using Amazon IAM.
-You can configure it by yourself or let [AWS Mobile Hub do it for you](#automated-setup)!
+You can configure it by yourself or let [AWS Mobile Hub do it for you](#automated-setup).

 ### Manual Setup
 [Amazon Cognito Identity](http://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-identity-pools.html)